vivliostyle/vfm/spec/vfm.md

 ### Fenced block

-- Fenced block populates a class labeled `<div>` element with its contents.
+- Fenced block populates a class labelled `<div>` element with its contents.
 - Inner contents will be parsed as VFM.
 - Notation candidates: `===`, `~~~`, `:::`